hilton/hilton.github.com/blog/_posts/2023-08-15-kitemaker-review.md

 ## Integrated product management

-Kitemaker promises integrated product management instead of better project management, and delivers through simplicity and flexibility.
+Kitemaker promises integrated product management instead of better project management, and delivers through simplicity and flexibility, and a great user experience.
-Despite insufficient breadth to replace a general-purpose intranet collaboration tool, like Notion or [Qatalog](qatalog-review), a product development team might do nearly all their work in Kitemaker. using it as a [universal product development tool](universal-tools).
+Despite insufficient breadth to replace a general-purpose intranet collaboration tool, like Notion or [Qatalog](qatalog-review), a product development team might do nearly all their work in Kitemaker, using it as a [universal product development tool](universal-tools).